-This section deals with product market reforms from the more narrow perspective defined in section 2.1.
-This implies that product markets are viewed with respect to market integration, competition policy and openness to the world economy.
+competition policy and openness to the world economy.
 Based on this definition a number of product market reforms have been implemented in Sweden since the early 1990s.

 Throughout most of the 20th century many product markets in Sweden were public monopolies.
 Thus, new firms had no or very limited opportunities to enter these markets and the influence by consumers was also limited (SOU 2005:4).
 In the early 1990s many of these public monopolies were deregulated.
 Examples of markets that were opened up for competition in the 1990s include: taxi, electricity, telecommunications, railways and domestic air travel.
-The overall purpose of these reforms was to increase the degree of competition, notably by opening up markets for more entrants (Lundgren et al. 2007; Nicoletti and Scarpetta 2003).
+The overall purpose of these reforms was to increase the degree of competition, notably by opening up markets for more entrants (Lundgren, Edquist and Wallgren 2007; Nicoletti and Scarpetta 2003).
 Another important enhancement of increased competition was the new Competition Act implemented in 1993.
-Its three cornerstones are: prohibition of restrictive agreements, prohibition of abuse of dominance and control of concentrations (OECD 2007).
+Its three cornerstones are prohibition of restrictive agreements, prohibition of abuse of dominance and control of concentrations (OECD 2007).
 This also implied that EU competition law was implemented in Sweden.